A New Hope

-As a long-time cacher you might expect that I’ve essentially got none at all to do near home, but you’d be wrong.
-In the past 3-4 years I’ve spent most of my caching days out by driving over to Hertfordshire, Cambridgeshire and Northamptonshire to do substantial series.
+As a long-time cacher, you might expect I’ve got none at all to do near home, but you’d be wrong.
+In the past 3-4 years I’ve spent most of my caching days out by driving over to Hertfordshire, Cambridgeshire and Northamptonshire to do big series.
 I’ve spent relatively little time finding caches locally, and really haven’t done any “odd ones and twos” at all.
-This meant that as 2021 began I’d got (roughly) 60-70 caches in the town, plus maybe a couple of hundred more in the outlying villages.
-In addition, someone set up a series of about 40 around Olney.
-That’s enough to keep me going for a while, I guess.
-And, since the start of the slightly different approach Groundspeak took to Lab Caches, there’ve been about 8 sets of them set up in MK, of which I’ve only done 3.
+This meant I’d got a stock of 60-70 caches in town, plus maybe 200 more in the outlying villages.
+In addition, there’s a new series of about 40 around Olney.
+That’s enough for a while, I guess.
+Also, since Groundspeak started reviewing the world of Lab Caches, there’s loads of them around.
+There’ve been about eight groups of them set up in MK, of which I’ve only done three.

-The challenge I have set myself is to try to get each one of the 366 days in the year to above 50 total finds.
+The challenge I chose is to try to reach at least 50 total finds on each of the 366 days in the year.
 Not all in the one year – that would be impossible unless I was retired and divorced.
-I am neither of those and don’t plan to be (I may retire at some point, but there’s two children to get fully educated first).
+I am neither of those and don’t plan to be.
+I may retire at some point, but there’s two children to fully educate first.
 So 50 total finds minimum on each of 366 days of the year.
-When I set the challenge, at the very beginning of 2021, that meant having to find caches on 264 of those 366 days, and having to find at least 9,464 caches to make up the numbers.
-You can see that this is therefore not a simple challenge, and given that one of the days needing to be bolstered up is February 29th, so I can’t finish before 2024.
+When I set the challenge, at the very beginning of 2021, that meant finding caches on 264 of 366 days.
+It also meant at least 9,464 finds.
+You can see it’s not a simple challenge for me.
+One of the days needing attention is February 29th, so I can’t finish before 2024.
 Another one is Christmas Day.
 Another is my kids’ birthday.

-After that year I basically no longer pay any attention to “streaks” of caching.
+After that year I no longer pay any attention to “streaks” of caching.
 Maybe that’s something for retired people who’ve moved to a new area.
-So to be honest it’s not really a challenge.
-It’s just a review of the calendar to give some sort of priority for which weekend days to go out caching and which not.
+So to be honest, the Shifty Fifty isn’t not really a challenge.
+It’s just a review of the calendar to give some sort of priority when choosing days to go caching.
 I will prefer to stay at home on weekends when I already have 50 finds on each day, and I will prefer to go out on weekends when one or both days need a boost.
-It also helps me spot weekend days which only need a handful of finds (so can be done by driving and walking locally) and ones which need forty of more, and so need a “proper” trip out.
+It also helps me spot weekend days which only need a handful of finds (so can be done by driving and walking locally) and ones which need forty or more, and so need a “proper” trip out.